abrahamdu/abrahamdu.github.io/blog/_posts/2016-09-12-bigdata_terminology.md

 __REST__ - REpresentational State Transfer, an architectural style, and an approach to communications that is often used in the development of Web services.

 __Spark__ - A fast, in-memory data processing engine with elegant and expressive development APIs to allow data workers to efficiently execute streaming, machine learning or SQL workloads that require fast iterative access to datasets.

+__Sqoop__ - A tool designed for efficiently transferring bulk data between Apache Hadoop and structured datastores such as relational databases.

 __Storm__ - A distributed real-time computation system for processing large volumes of high-velocity data.
 It is extremely fast, with the ability to process over a million records per second per node on a cluster of modest size.